 In spring you can experience the color orgy of the protected bog and the white fluff from the cotton-grass.
 In harvest time the purple-colored heather, the cross-leaved heath, carnivorous sundew and the long thin stems with red, edible cranberries are flourishing.

 In the bog, you can find ancient stepping stones, laid down to make it easier to traverse the raised bog.
 From the lookout tower in the northern part of the bog you can keep an eye out for the varied birdlife.
 During World War II, a British bomber crashed in Store Vildmose and you can find the memorial in the small village of Luneborg.
-In the Luneborg Inn you can enjoy a meal with game and potatoes from Store Vildmose.
-A trip to Store Vildmose is a trip through history and amazing nature.
+A trip to Store Vildmose is a trip through history and the area offers amazing nature.